 Mommy's Best Games, Inc. is a small, private game developer founded in 2007.
-This site is to share some of what goes on behind the scenes with the creation of our games.
+Our current game in development is Pig Eat Ball.
+This is behind the scenes thoughts about game development and marketing.

 Feel free to contact me if you need more game information!

 Derby City Comic ConFor the next two weekends Mommy's Best Games is excited be demoing and sharing our games locally at some very fun Comic Cons!

 June 20th and 21st, come out to the Derby City Comic Con here in Louisville, KY.

 Tickets for both days are only $20 and kids 10 and under get in free!

 We'll have Finger Derpy and Pig Eat Ball on display there, some come by and challenge us to a game!

 And then the weekend after, we'll be up in Indianapolis for the Indy PopCon!
 It runs June 26, 27, and 28th for three big days of comics and games!

 Three-day admission is $45 for the whole weekend, or $20 a day, and kids 10 and under are free!

 Friday, April 24, 2015